lovisdotio/Content-Fill-Video-AI-After-Effect-Plugin/README.md

 ## 🎯 How to Use

-1. **Get Your API Key**
-   - Sign up at [fal.ai](https://fal.ai) (free credits included!)
-   - Copy your API key from the dashboard

-2.  **Enable Permissions**
-    -   In After Effects, go to `Preferences > Scripting & Expressions`
-    -   Check `Allow Scripts to Write Files and Access Network`

-3. **In After Effects:**
-   - **IMPORTANT:** Save your project first!
+1. **Open the Plugin**
-   - Open: `Window > Extensions > Generative Fill Video - Lovis Odin`
+   - In After Effects, go to `Window > Extensions > Generative Fill Video - Lovis Odin`.
-   - Paste your API key in the plugin
+   - Paste your `FAL_KEY` into the API key field.

+2. **Choose Your Model**
+   - **For Generative Fill (Inpaint):**
+     - Select a video layer.
+     - Create a **mask** around the area you want to change.
+     - Write a text prompt describing the change.
+   - **For Video to Video:**
-   - Select a video layer with a mask
+     - Select a video layer (no mask needed).
-   - Write a descriptive prompt (e.g., "remove the person", "replace with a cat")
+     - Write a text prompt describing the new scene you want to create.
-   - Click "Generate Video"

-3. **Wait for Magic** ✨
-   - Processing takes 2-5 minutes
-   - Progress updates in real-time
+3. **Generate!**
+   - Click the "Generate" button and wait for the AI to process your video.
-   - Result automatically imports to your project
+   - The result will be automatically imported into your project.
-   - If download fails, you get a manual download link

 ## 💡 Pro Tips